 - learn (v.)

 From c.
 1200 as "to hear of, ascertain."
 Transitive use (He learned me how to read), now considered vulgar (except in reflexive expressions, I learn English), was acceptable from c.
-1200 until early 19c., from Old English læran "to teach" (cognates: Dutch leren, German lehren "to teach," literally "to make known;" see lore), and is preserved in past participle adjective learned "having knowledge gained by study."
+1200 until early 19c., from Old English læran "to teach" (cognate with Dutch leren, German lehren "to teach," literally "to make known;" see lore), and is preserved in past participle adjective learned "having knowledge gained by study."
 Related: Learning.